Fort Hamilton: World War II

 In World War II Fort Hamilton primarily served as a mobilization center, as it had in World War I. Except for the two remaining 6-inch pedestal guns of Battery Livingston and the pair of 3-inch guns at Battery Griffin, the remaining guns were gradually scrapped; the pair of 16-inch guns at the Highlands Military Reservation in New Jersey along with Fort Tilden superseded the older defenses.
 An anti-aircraft battery, probably of 90 mm guns, was at the fort during the war.

 Post World War II

 Shortly after World War II it was decided that gun coast defenses were obsolete.
 In 1948, the last coast defense gun was removed from Fort Hamilton.
 A battery of four 120 mm M1 guns was at the fort 1952-54, part of the Cold War air defense system.
-In the late 1950s and early 1960s the now-disused gun batteries were demolished or buried for the Verrazano-Narrows Bridge and the Belt Parkway.
+In the late 1950s and early 1960s the now-disused gun batteries were demolished or buried for the Verrazzano–Narrows Bridge and the Belt Parkway.